Sylvia Lent: Career

-Sylvia Lent made her debut concert tour in Germany, playing in Berlin, Dresden, Leipzig and Munich in 1922.
+Lent made her debut concert tour in Germany, playing in Berlin, Dresden, Leipzig, and Munich, in 1922.
 Her New York debut followed in March 1923.
-By age 23 she had been featured as a soloist with the Chicago Symphony Orchestra, the Detroit Symphony Orchestra, the State Symphony Orchestra of New York, and the New York Symphony Orchestra.
+By age 23, she had been featured as a soloist with the Chicago Symphony Orchestra, the Detroit Symphony Orchestra, the State Symphony Orchestra of New York, and the New York Symphony Orchestra.
 She played a rare Domenico Montagnana violin made in 1735, a gift from a collector in Minnesota.

-Her youthful appearance and small stature were frequently mentioned in reviews of her concerts, even when she was well into adulthood.
-"She is petite, sylph-like, with an almost childish face and head," mentioned one 1933 newspaper account, before describing her skills.
-In 1927 she was the youngest artist ever featured on The Atwater Kent Hour radio program.
+Her youthful appearance and small stature was frequently mentioned in reviews of her concerts, even when she was well into adulthood.
+"She is petite, sylph-like, with an almost childish face and head", mentioned one 1933 newspaper account, before describing her skills.
+In 1927, she was the youngest musician ever featured on The Atwater Kent Hour radio program.
 She made one recording for the Victor Talking Machine Company, in 1924.

 Personal life

-Sylvia Lent married San Francisco Chronicle art and music critic Alfred Frankenstein in 1935.
+Lent married the San Francisco Chronicle art and music critic Alfred Frankenstein in 1935.
 They had two sons, John and David, and lived in San Francisco, California.
-She died from a heart attack in 1972, aged 69 years, in San Francisco.
+She died from a heart attack in 1972, aged 69, in San Francisco.
 Her granddaughter Karen Frankenstein is an opera singer.